 Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.
 The Globetrotting Teacher has also partnered with CardRatings for our coverage of credit card products.
 The Globetrotting Teacher and CardRatings may receive a commission from card issuers.
 Please read my Disclosure to learn more.

 Earlier this year, I had the pleasure of speaking at the Women’s Travel Fest in New Orleans all about my favorite subject, travel hacking.
 Certainly, though, one of the greatest perks of an event like this is meeting other travel-loving ladies and hearing their stories.

 It was on one such event night where I met Caitlin Murray, a co-founder along with Jess Scranton, of Purposeful Nomad, a tour company seeking to offer women ethical, in-depth travel experiences.

 Not only was I taken by their inspiration and vision behind Purposeful Nomad, I thought of the many women who have emailed me about wanting to travel.
-Some of you have asked for solo female travel tips and recommendations for the best tour companies while others have asked about ways to travel with other women travel groups.
+Some of you have asked for solo female travel tips and recommendations for the best tour companies while others have asked about ways to specifically travel with women travel groups.

 Photo Credit: © Purposeful NomadNo matter which of these camps you fall into, you’re sure to be as struck as I was by how the ladies at Purposeful Nomad explained their end goal.